SonarSource/sonarlint-atom/README.md

 # SonarLint for Atom

+### :warning: SonarLint for Atom is now decommissioned.
+_See [the community announcement](https://community.sonarsource.com/t/decommissioning-sonarlint-for-atom/8192) for more details_

 SonarLint is an IDE extension that helps you detect and fix quality issues as you write code in JavaScript, TypeScript, PHP and Python.

 ## How it works